lightcopy/parquet-index/README.md

 - `StringType`

 ### Limitations
-- At least one indexed column should be provided, package does not store just schema
 - Indexed columns must be top level primitive columns with types above
 - Indexed columns cannot be the same as partitioning columns (which kind of makes sense)
 - Append mode is not supported for Parquet table when creating index